Making An Acoustic Guitar Saddle

 Polishing The Saddle

 Once the action and intonation have been set, we use sandpaper to remove any rough tooling marks before switching to a dedicated buffing wheel to polish the saddle to a high shine.
-This leaves the saddle looking great and provides a burnished surface for the string to rest against.
+Besides aesthetic appeal, this provides a smooth surface for the string to rest against.

 With that completed, the saddle is ready to go.
 It’s time to finish the setup and make some music!